RomanRietsche/romanrietsche.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+<h1>In a Glance</h1>

-Roman Rietsche is a researcher at the Institute for Digital Technology Management at Bern University of Applied Sciences.
-His research focuses on digital feedback, designing and developing innovative learning systems using generative AI and natural language processing, and developing a framework for human-centered re- and upskilling in organizations.
+I hold a Professorship in Digital Technology Management at Bern University of Applied Sciences, specializing at the nexus of educational technology, psychology, and human-computer interaction.

+My research is threefold: I develop AI-enhanced information systems, devise digital methods for behavioral modification, and examine how digital technologies influence organizational learning.
+This involves creating digital feedback mechanisms, innovating learning systems through generative AI and natural language processing, and formulating a human-centered framework for re-skilling and up-skilling within organizations.

+A key achievement is the LOOM feedback system, which has enhanced the educational experience of over 2,000 students across the United States, Germany, and Switzerland.

+I also lead a significant project, the Swiss Circular Economy of Skills and Competences (SCESC), funded by a 6 million Swiss franc grant from Innosuisse.
+This project unites a multidisciplinary team with researchers from EHB, EPFL, HSG-IWP, HSG-IWI, UZH and ZHAW and the implementation partner Evrlearn.

+Collaborations with industry, particularly in digital re-skilling and up-skilling, include partnerships with Siemens AG, Volkswagen AG, and Stifung Brändi.

 {style="text-align: justify;"}